CLNEulalia/Heroku-Atlas-Deployment/README.md

 words, the link that connects us to the Atlas database) when in production, and the local database at all other times.

-10. In your Node app's `db/connection.js` file, we want to use the environment to determine the `mongoURI` for our application to connect to.
+1. In your Node app's `db/connection.js` file, we want to use the environment to determine the `mongoURI` for our application to connect to.

     ```diff
     - const mongoURI = "mongodb://localhost/book-e"
-    + let mongoURI = "";
+    + const mongoURI = process.env.NODE_ENV === "production" ? process.env.DB_URL : "mongodb://localhost/book-e";
     ```

-    Then, add

-    ```js
-    if (process.env.NODE_ENV === "production") {
-      mongoURI = process.env.DB_URL;
-    } else {
-      mongoURI = "mongodb://localhost/book-e";
-    }
-    ```

     The `mongoose.connect` method will stay the same.

-    ##### NOTE:
+> **NOTE:**

-    - In the example above, the link to the MongoDB includes the name of the database we are using, which in this case, is `book-e`.
+> - In the example above, the link to the MongoDB includes the name of the database we are using, which in this case, is `book-e`.
 When using a different database for your own projects, make sure you include the name of the actual database you want to connect.

-11. Next, you will need to make a minor change to `index.js`.
+2. Next, you will need to make a minor change to `index.js`.
 When Heroku starts your app it will automatically assign a port to `process.env.PORT` (an environmental variable!) to be used in production.
 We can modify `app.listen` to accomodate Heroku's production port and our own local development port.
 Add the following to `index.js`...

     ```js
-    app.set("port", process.env.PORT || 8080);
+    app.set("port", process.env.PORT || 8000);

     app.listen(app.get("port"), () => {
       console.log(`✅ PORT: ${app.get("port")} 🌟`);
     });
     ```

-12. Heroku looks for instruction when starting your app.
+3. Heroku looks for instruction when starting your app.
 In this case, that instruction is to run `node index.js`.
 In `package.json` under `scripts`, add the following...